Russian Opposition Leader Alexei Navalny Discharged From Berlin Hospital

 Navalny fell violently ill on Aug.
 20 while on a plane traveling from the Siberian city of Tomsk to Moscow.
 The plane made an emergency landing in the city of Omsk, where Navalny was hospitalized in critical condition.

-After days of political wrangling, a German non-profit organization gained permission from Russian authorities to fly Navalny to Berlin for treatment.
+After days of political wrangling, a German nonprofit organization gained permission from Russian authorities to fly Navalny to Berlin for treatment.
 As Navalny spent more than three weeks in a medically induced coma, a German military lab discovered traces of the Soviet-era nerve agent Novichok in biomedical samples from Navalny's body.

 The findings, which were later confirmed by scientists in Sweden and France, spurred German Chancellor Angela Merkel to demand that Russia explain how Navalny came to be poisoned.
 Russia's government has denied any role in Navalny's poisoning.